funilrys/PyFunceble/docs/logs-sharing.rst

 Logs Sharing
 ============

-Why logs sharing ?
+Why logs sharing?
 ------------------

-We choosed to initiate the logs sharing as some actions can really be random when working with millions of domains.
+We chose to initiate the logs sharing as some actions can really be random when working with millions of domains.

-The idea and purpose of this feature is **ONLY** to make PyFunceble a better tool.
+The idea and purpose of this feature are**ONLY** to make PyFunceble a better tool.

-What do we share / collect?
+What do we share/collect?
 ---------------------------

 +-------------------------------------------------+-------------------------------------------------+---------------------------------------------------------+